orsifacundo/aif-c01-exam/README.md

 - **Sources**: Data present in training sets or user prompts
 - **Permanence Problem**: Once model is trained on data, it cannot "forget" by simply deleting the data

+#### Performance trade-off analysis

+Perform alternative trade-off analysis to obtain optimal performance and accuracy for a given use-case data and business requirement.

+- Accuracy versus complexity trade-off: The simpler a machine learning model is, the more explainable are its predictions.
+Deep learning predictions can potentially outperform linear regression or a decision tree algorithm, but at the cost of added complexity in interpretability and explainability.

+- Bias versus fairness trade-off: Define a process for managing risks of bias and fairness in model performance.
+Business value most often aligns with models that have considered historical or sampling biases in the training data.
+Further consideration should be given to the disparate impact of inaccurate model predictions.
+For example, underrepresented groups are often more impacted by historical biases, which might perpetuate unfair practices.

+- Bias versus variance trade-off (supervised ML): The goal is to achieve a trained model with the lowest bias versus variance tradeoff for a given data set.
+To help overcome bias and variance errors, you can use:

+    - Cross validation

+    - More data

+    - Regularization

+    - Simpler models

+    - Dimension reduction (Principal Component Analysis)

+    - Stop training early

+- Precision versus recall trade-off (supervised ML): This analysis can be important when precision is more important than recall or vice versa.
+For example, optimization of precision is more important when the goal is to reduce false positives.
+However, optimization of recall is more important when the goal is to reduce false negatives.
+It’s not possible to have both high precision and high recall-if one is increased, the other decreases.
+A trade-off analysis helps identify the optimal option for analysis.

 #### AWS Solutions for Responsible AI

 ##### Amazon Bedrock Guardrails